-On February 22 and March 3, 2023, the Company announced that its wholly-owned subsidiary, ALI, received approval from Health Canada on February 17, 2023, for its amendment of the Dealer's License to include the following regulated activities: possession, production, assembling, sale/provision and sending, transportation and delivery of coca leaf, cocaine, and psilocybin.
-ALI may only produce 1,000 grams of psilocybin and 250 grams of cocaine in 2023.
-The Dealer's Licence does not permit ALI to sell such controlled substances to the general public.
-Under the Dealer's Licence, ALI is only permitted to sell to other licenced dealers who have such substances listed on their licence including pharmacists, practitioners, hospitals or the holder of a section 56(1) exemption for research purposes under the CDSA.
+On February 22 and March 3, 2023, the Company announced that its wholly-owned subsidiary, ALI, received approval from Health Canada on February 17, 2023, for its amendment of the Dealer's License to include the following regulated activities: possession, production, assembling, sale/provision and sending, transportation and delivery of certain controlled substances in limited quantities.
+The Dealer's Licence does not permit ALI to sell controlled substances to the general public.
+Under the Dealer's Licence, ALI is only permitted to sell to other licenced dealers who have such controlled substances listed on their licence including pharmacists, practitioners, hospitals or the holder of a section 56(1) exemption for research purposes under the CDSA.
+On August 1, 2023, the Dealer's License was renewed with an expiry date of July 31, 2026.

 The Company is not currently undertaking any activities with psilocybin, cocaine, or coca leaf under the Dealer's Licence, including selling to other licenced dealers, business-to-business sale, or export, and does not intend to undertake any activities relating to controlled substances for the foreseeable future.
 As such, the Company has no plan to use or rely upon the Dealer's Licence as at the date of this MD&A. At this time, and for the foreseeable future, the Company solely intends to pursue its cannabis extracts business.
-As such the Company expects the capital resource requirements to pursue psilocybin, cocaine or coca leaf to be immaterial as of the date of the MD&A.